-The previous Board of Statutory Auditors approved the fees of the previous independent external auditor, KPMG, and proposed the election of the new independent external auditor, Reconta Ernst & Young, to the shareholders' meeting held on April 30, 2010.
+The previous Board of Statutory Auditors approved the fees of the previous independent external auditor, KPMG.
+The previous Board of Statutory Auditors also approved the fees of the new independent external auditor, Reconta Ernst & Young, which were appointed by the shareholders' meeting held on April 30, 2010.